Determinant method and the pseudo-effective threshold: Introduction

 \subsubsection{Basic ideas and the developments}

 Tranditionally, we consider a projective variety $X\hookrightarrow\mathbb P^n_{\Q}$ over $\Q$ for simplicity, since the operations over arbitrary number fields sometimes bring us extra technical troubles.
-In \cite{Bombieri_Pila} (see also \cite{Pila95}), Bombieri and Pila proposed a method of determinant argument to study this kind of problems.
-The monomials of a certain degree evaluated on a family of rational points in $S(X;B)$ having the same reduction modulo some prime numbers form a matrix whose determinant is zero by a local estimate.
-By Siegal's Lemma, we can assure the existence of the hypersurfaces in $\mathbb P^n_{\Q}$ with bounded degree which contain all rational points in the family, but do not contain the generic point of $X$.
-If we can control the number of these auxiliary hypersurfaces and their maximal degree, it will play a significant role in controlling the upper bound of $N(X;B)$.

-In \cite{Heath-Brown}, Heath-Brown generalized the method of \cite{Bombieri_Pila} to the higher dimensional case.
-His idea is to focus on a sub-set of $S(X;B)$ whose reductions modulo a prime number are a same regular point, and he proved that this sub-set can be covered by a bounded degree hypersurface which do not contain the generic point of $X$.
+In \cite{Bombieri_Pila} (see also \cite{Pila95}), Bombieri and Pila proposed a method of determinant argument to study plane affine curves.
+In \cite{Heath-Brown}, Heath-Brown developed the so-called the \textit{$p$-adic determinant method}, which generalized the method of \cite{Bombieri_Pila} to the higher dimensional case.
+His idea is to focus on a subset of $S(X;B)$ whose reductions modulo a prime number are a same regular point, and he proved that this subset can be covered by a bounded degree hypersurface which do not contain the generic point of $X$.
+By Siegel's Lemma, we can assure the existence of such hypersurfaces in $\mathbb P^n_{\Q}$ with bounded degree.
 Then he counted the number of regular points over finite fields, and control the regular reductions.
-In \cite{Broberg04}, Broberg generalized it to the case over arbitrary number fields.
+By this method, he proved that $N(X;B)\ll_{d,\delta,\epsilon}B^{\frac{2}{\delta}+\epsilon}$ for all $\epsilon>0$, where $\delta=\deg(X)$.
+In \cite{Broberg04}, Broberg generalized it to the case over an arbitrary number field.

 In \cite{Heath-Brown}, Heath-Brown also proposed a so-called \textit{the dimension growth conjecture}.
 Let $\dim(X)=d$.
 It is said that for all $d\geqslant2$ and $\delta\geqslant2$, we have $N(X;B)\ll_{d,\delta,\epsilon}B^{d+\epsilon}$ for all $\epsilon>0$.
 He proved this conjecture for some special cases.
 Later, Browning, Heath-Brown and Salberger had some contributions on this subject, see \cite{Browning_Heath06I,Browning_Heath06II,Bro_HeathB_Salb,Salberger07,Salberger_preprint2013} for the refinements of the determinant method and the proofs under certain conditions.